-Please arrive 10-15 minutes early.
+Please arrive 5 minutes early.
 The door is locked for security purposes.
 Please knock and we will open the door for you.
 For a pole class, you should not wear any lotion or oils on your hands and legs.
 Sweating will release the lotion back to the surface of your skin, and you could slide off the pole!
-You also need to have a lot of skin exposed in order to stick to a pole, so we recommend wearing shorts and a sports bra.
-It may feel weird to wear so little clothing at first but fabric will slide off the pole and many tricks are impossible when you’re covered up.
+You also need to have a lot of skin exposed in order to stick to a pole, so for pole classes, we recommend wearing shorts and a sports bra.
+It may feel weird to wear so little clothing at first but fabric will slide off the pole and many tricks are much harder and more dangerous when you’re covered up.
 You can purchase shorts, sports bras, and grip aid in the studio.
 For aerial and flexibility classes, we recommend leggings and a fitted tank top.

 I’m new/experienced to pole/aerial arts.
 Which class should I take?

 What is your class cancellation policy?

 Do I need to be in shape to pole dance?